LoopKit/loopdocs/docs/version/development.md

 There is a new feature branch available, `feat/eversense` which supports the Eversense E365 and E3 transmitters.
 In addition to Eversense support, this branch also has the same pump support as the `feat/dev-dana-medtrum` branch.

 For anyone who tests this branch with Eversense, if there are issues with your use of Loop with Eversense please report in this [zulipchat channel](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Eversense.20CGM/with/569969251).

 Be sure to include:

 * a description of your issue
-* your phone model
+* your phone model and iOS version
+* your build method:
+    * Browser Build
-* iOS version on your phone
+    * Mac-Xcode and include Xcode version
 * which version of code you are running (branch name and SHA)
 * share your Eversense logs (at bottom of the Loop Eversense screen)